Volcanoes, Rainforests and Coral Reefs

 From Idea to Action

-In addition to working with communities to implement the MPA design, we have also helped the local government draft and implement legislation that allows local communities to enforce the protection of their marine areas.
-As a recent study shows, incorporating local management into MPAs helps build stronger communities and alleviate poverty.
+In addition to working with communities to implement the MPA design, we have also made significant progress toward helping local governments and communities build the skills, knowledge and infrastructure to lead this work.
+Incorporating local management into MPAs helps build stronger communities and alleviate poverty.

 Linking Land and Water